 5. What happens after my appointment?

 After your appointment, you might be prescribed medications or asked to make changes to your lifestyle to avoid triggers.
-Dr. Mauskop’s clinic most often recommends lifestyle changes, supplements, as well as acute and preventive medications.
+Dr. Mauskop’s clinic most often recommends lifestyle changes, supplements, and acute and preventive medications.

 What happens long-term depends on how you found the clinic in the first place.
-If you received a referral from your primary doctor, they’ll receive a letter from the clinic that explains their recommendations.
+If you were referred from your primary doctor, they’ll receive a letter from the clinic that explains their recommendations.
 Whether you decide to switch to their plan or not, you don’t have to return to the clinic—you can instead just get your prescriptions written by your usual doctor.

 6. What should I do if a headache clinic isn’t right for me?